guoweier/GameHut/snake/tutorial_snake_english.md

             if event.key == K_ESCAPE:
                 terminate()
   ```
     This block of code has been seen in the function `waitForPlayerToPressKey()`.
-Yes, we have to make sure if the player click x button on the window, the program terminate.
+Yes, we have to make sure if the player click x button on the window, the program terminate. <br>
 - We set both direction arrow buttons and WASD buttons to control the direction change.
     - ```
         elif (event.key == K_LEFT or event.key == K_a) and direction != (SPACESIZE, 0):
             direction = (-SPACESIZE, 0)
       ```
-        If the player presses left button or A button, and meanwhile the current direction is not toward right (a snake moving right cannot go backward), we define the direction to be left.
+        If the player presses left button or A button, and meanwhile the current direction is not toward right (a snake moving right cannot go backward), we define the direction to be left. <br>
     - ```
         elif (event.key == K_RIGHT or event.key == K_d) and direction != (-SPACESIZE, 0):
             direction = (SPACESIZE, 0)